-In an ideal world, I wouldn’t need a car at all, but for now deciding to be a one car household instead of two makes life much simpler (and cheaper.)
-Less insurance, less registration fees, less parking permits, less petrol—you get the picture.
+In an ideal world, I wouldn’t need a car at all but for now, deciding to be a one-car household makes life simpler and cheaper.
+We spend less on insurance, registration fees, parking permits, petrol and maintenance—and it all adds up!

 SPEND ON THINGS THAT MAKE LIFE EASIER

-I’m a minimalist, but that doesn’t mean I’m frugal.
-I often spend money on things that make my life easier; in the past this has included a personal trainer, a blogging course, a house cleaner, and really expensive Italian leather boots (comfortable, stylish shoes are worth every penny.)
+I’m a minimalist but that doesn’t mean I’m frugal and I often spend money on things that make my life easier.
+In the past, this has included: a personal trainer, a blogging course, a house cleaner, and really expensive Italian leather boots (comfortable yet stylish shoes are worth every penny!).

 Finally, I think perhaps the biggest way I’ve simplified my life over the past few years is I’ve started to accept myself for who I am.